top of page

 Grudgingly pushing his weight against the garbage bins, he began to roll them aside, fighting his urge to keep moving.
 But as he heaved, he caught sight of a police officer aiming his pistol from behind a corner, and quickly lunged to the pavement as a panicked trigger was pulled, and a bullet ricocheted off steel.

-He hadn't a clue what he did wrong; the only certainty was just how well he knew himself.
-It simply wasn't in him to kill, no matter how much he had to drink the night before, or whatever drug was still coursing through his veins, he was certain.
+He hadn’t a clue what he did wrong; the only certainty was just how well he knew himself.
+It simply wasn’t in him to kill no matter how much he had to drink the night before, or whatever drug was still coursing through his veins, he was certain.
 But it was too late; he had acted too rash without working out the consequences of his actions.
 With a bomb threat, the police would open fire without asking questions, as had become abundantly clear.

-'Here goes nothing.'
-He whispered to himself, and with an obvious hint of dubious regret, he tossed the bag as hard as he could toward the corner that concealed the crowd of police officers, the blast radius direct had there truly been an explosive device inside.
+‘Here goes nothing.’ he whispered to himself, and with an obvious hint of dubious regret, he tossed the bag as hard as he could toward the corner that concealed the crowd of police officers, the blast radius direct had there truly been an explosive device inside.
 As the blunt weight of the bag hit the asphalt they all scattered like cockroaches.
+Only when Michael heard their scurrying footsteps did he leapt forth, crouch over, and screamed as he used every ounce of strength to lift the cover from its housing.

 Without hesitation, he lowered himself into the darkness of the sewer as shots echoed from above, but as his bare foot lost grip on the steel rungs of the ladder, he tumbled into the darkness of the subterranean.